camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/manage-connector-templates.md

 You can version your Connector templates using [milestones](/components/modeler/web-modeler/milestones.md), similar to diagrams.

-If you publish a new version of a Connector template and the old version is already used in diagrams, the user can either update these diagram Connector templates to the most recent version, or maintain the older version when editing the respective diagram element (see updating [element templates](/components/modeler/desktop-modeler/element-templates/using-templates.md#updating-templates)).
+If you publish a new version of a Connector template and an older version is already being used in diagrams, the user can either [update the diagram elements](/components/modeler/desktop-modeler/element-templates/using-templates.md#updating-templates) to use the most recent version of the Connector template, or they can continue using the older version of the Connector template in their diagrams.

 ## Fixing problems in your templates {#fixing-template-problems}